CONDITIONS

 Can lifestyle changes help manage psoriasis?

 Yes, lifestyle changes can make a meaningful difference.
 Consistent moisturizing, stress management, regular gentle exercise, a balanced diet, reducing alcohol intake, and quitting smoking have all been shown to help reduce flare frequency and severity.
-These changes work best alongside professional treatment — not as a replacement for it.
+These changes work best alongside treatment prescribed by your physician, not as a replacement for it.

 Give us a call or book an appointment online for your Free Consultation!